eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/IntermediateExamples/3_Smart_home_temperature_and_humidity_Monitor.md

 In this section, we will utilize an external temperature sensor to monitor the temperature.
 When the temperature exceeds a certain value, an alarm will be triggered by the buzzer.
 UNIHIKER is equipped with a microcontroller that is responsible for controlling the onboard components and GPIO.

-To accomplish this, we will use the dht11 = DHT11(Pin(Pin.P21)) method from the Python PinPong library to connect and control the temperature and humidity sensors externally through the I/O pins of the board.
+To accomplish this, we will use the DHT11 Object from the Python PinPong library to connect and control the temperature and humidity sensors externally through the I/O pins of the board.

 Here is an example of how to collect data from the sensors.
-If we want to trigger an alarm when the temperature is too high, we can use the onboard buzzer and call the buzzer.play(buzzer.DADADADUM, buzzer.OnceInBackground) method.
+If we want to trigger an alarm when the temperature is too high, we can use the onboard buzzer and call the play() method.

 ![3-480P[00h00m00s-00h00m11s].gif](img/3_Smart_home_temperature_and_humidity_Monitor/1721282129667-b843eef5-b1de-46d4-a409-e866e7bb61f1.gif)
 ## **Hardware Required**